 Price Badge - This is a very useful badge for cash patients.
 We look for doctors who offer competitive prices on their Even28 online store.
 Use the price badge to locate an affordable dentist in your area.

-Insurance Badge - We assign this badge to doctors who participate with dental insurance plans.
+Insurance Badge - We assign this badge to doctors who participate with dental insurance.
 The more insurance the dentist accepts, the better their insurance badge ranking.
 Use the insurance badge to locate dentists who are more likely to accept your insurance plan.

 Bronze, silver & gold badges